BenUCL/Reef-acoustics-and-AI/README.md

 ### Trained CNN classifier

 1. Start with the *CNN minibatch creation.ipynb* script.
 This performs log-mel spectrogram extraction on the example audio, splits these in minibatches and saves these as pickle files in the */Results/minibatches_* folders, where '_' represents the training, validation or test folder.
 2. The *CNN_training.ipynb* script can then be used to train the CNN classifier on the example audio, where it learns to classify healthy and degraded reefs.
 This outputs predictions for test data to the */Results/Colab_CNN_predictions* folder in a .csv file.
 The .csv files for the full datasets used in this study are used from here on to reproduce the investigations results.
-These are saved in the */Results/full_dataset_features*.
+These are saved in the */Results/full_dataset_features/NEW...*.
 However, you could adapt the downstream scripts to run on your own feature sets from other audio.
-3. The *Trained CNN accuracy calculator.ipynb* script is then used to take these .csv’s, pool predictions for each minute, and output an accuracy
+3. The *Trained CNN accuracy calculator.ipynb* script is then used to take these .csv’s, pool predictions for each minute, and output an accuracy.
+This script uses the predictions for the full datasets used in this study in the *Results/CNN_predictions* folder.

 ### Creating your own pretrained CNN